top of page

 • Earth: mild, placid, neutralization.

-Generating and Restraining Cycles.
+Generating and Restraining Cycles of the Five Elements

 The only permanent thing is changing.